Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Introduction

 where $f_1$, $f_2$ are the utilities of two players.
-Problem \eqref{eq:minmax-coupled} is related to GNE games in the zero-sum case where $f_1(\x,\y) = -f_2(\x,\y)$.
+Problem \eqref{eq:minmax-coupled} is related to GNE games in the zero-sum case where $f_1 = -f_2$.
 However, in GNE games the goal is to attain a Nash equilibrium, and not a minimax/maximin point.
 In other words, unlike problems \eqref{eq:minmax-coupled} the two problems do not have an order.
-In addition, note that for GNE games, the equilibirum solutions do not always exist, and certain (strong) assumptions are required; for instance the utilities $f_1, f_2$ need to be quasi-convex (w.r.t $\x$, $\y$, respectively) \cite{ichiishi2014game}.
+In addition, note that for GNE games, the equilibirum solutions do not always exist, and certain (strong) assumptions are required; for instance the utilities $f_1, f_2$ need to be quasi-convex \cite{ichiishi2014game}.

-One technique that was developed for GNEs \cite{von2009relaxation, von2009optimization} utilizes the Nikaido-Isoda function \cite{nikaido1955note} and its variants to reformulate the GNE-finding problem to a constraint optimization problem.
-However, the main results in this case have been obtained under the assumption that the utilities are convex functions.
-Also, a number of penalty approaches \cite{pang2005quasi, facchinei2010penalty} have been proposed for GNE, nonetheless these are considered difficult to solve in practice.
+One technique that was developed for GNEs \cite{von2009optimization} utilizes the Nikaido-Isoda function \cite{nikaido1955note} to reformulate the GNE-finding problem to a constraint optimization task.
+However, the main results in this case have been obtained under the assumption that the utilities are convex.
+Also, a number of penalty approaches \cite{pang2005quasi, facchinei2010penalty} have been proposed, nonetheless these are considered difficult to solve in practice.
 Another approach reduces the problem of finding the KKT points of a GNE game to a variational inequality problem \cite{aussel2008generalized}.
 Overall, the above approaches cannot be applied in problem \eqref{eq:minmax-coupled} because they were developed for problems of the form \eqref{eq:gne}, where each player has its own utility function, and the order of play does not matter.

-{\bf Stackelberg games.} Another class of game-theoretic problems that are closely related to problem \eqref{eq:minmax-coupled} is the \textit{Stackelberg games} \cite{von1952theory, osborne1994course, wang2019solving}, in which there are two players, the leader and the follower.
+{\bf Stackelberg games.} Another class of game-theoretic problems that are closely related to problem \eqref{eq:minmax-coupled} are \textit{Stackelberg games} \cite{von1952theory, osborne1994course, wang2019solving}, in which there are two players, the leader and the follower.
 The leader can anticipate the follower's actions.
 In this case, the order in which the two players act matters.
 Then a (general-sum) Stackelberg game can be formulated as the following bi-level program: